 - Could I ever show this person the deepest, ugliest parts of myself?

 - Does she seem to have the capacity to handle me.

 - Mostly, does she listen to me and does she "get" me.

 It would be so handy for me to have an exact answer to this question.
 But unfortunately, I don't.
 It's kind of like trying to tell you how long a piece of string is.
 It depends on how long the string is ... right?

 There are many factors to consider, such as: What are your goals or hopes for therapy?
 How will we know when they have been met?
 How long has the problem been in the making?
 How have you coped with the problem up until now?
 How have your ways of coping compromised your deeper sense of aliveness and well-being?

 I know, lots of questions here.
 Some of these questions cannot be answered right away; they are answered during treatment through discovery and understanding.

 Here's how you will gain the most benefit from therapy.

-2. Be an active participant to your fullest capacity.
+- Be an active participant to your fullest capacity.
 Your therapy will take work - on your part and on mine.
-If you don't put honest effort forward you won't feel as if you are getting your money's worth and you will likely resent the cost.
+If you are passive about your therapy, it will take longer than it needs to.

 Show up with the intention to be as open and honest about yourself as you can be.
 The first session is like a first date.
 I will want to learn about what is bringing you to therapy at this time in your life and hopefully you will be interested in filling me in.
 The likelihood is that there is much you will want to tell me and I'll be listening carefully and giving you my full attention.